lunes, 6 de abril de 1992

 Why do I love you so much?

-and the inclement truth seems sometimes
+and the inclement truth sometimes resembles

-to the Andean scaffolding of your architecture.
+the Andean scaffolding of your architecture.

-My eyes went astray
+My eyes stray, restless,

 from the cold aluminum of your hands